-CADNA enables one to estimate the numerical quality of any result and detect numerical instabilities.
+CADNA enables one to estimate the numerical quality of results and detect numerical instabilities in C, C++ or Fortran codes.

 CADNA provides new numerical types, the stochastic types, which consist of:

 - 3 floating point variables - an integer variable to store the accuracy.